sktime/enhancement-proposals/steps/08_benchmarking/step.md

 1. Procedure for making predictions
 1. Evaluating the trained strategies

-Currently the iterator constitutes the main loop of the orchestrator and the procedure for fittigng the strategies and making the predictions is hard coded in the main `fit_predict`.
-This design choice limits the functionality of the toolbox.
-For example, currently the UEA benchmarking workflow is not supported.
-In addition to ths, the benchmarking module does not curently support forecasting as the forecaster takes the number of time steps to be forecasted as an argument to its `predict` method which is unsupported at the moment.
-In addition to this, different paralization options are not supported either.

-A further problem is that setting up the benchmarking experiements is time consuming which might put off some users.
+Currently the iterator constitutes the main loop of the orchestrator and the procedure for fittigng the strategies.
+A `task` object holds information about the type of problem we are trying to solve, i.e. regression, classification, forecasting, prediction.
+A `strategy` object serves as a wrapper for the underling estimator and holds the `fit_predict` logic.

 ## Description of proposed solution